TownLake/blog-samrhea-legacy/content/posts/2021/foreign-license-exchange.md

 I owned a car in Texas.
 I drove it everywhere.
 I didn't love it.
 Environmental concerns aside, driving is stressful.
 I hate finding parking.
 I dislike vehicle maintenance.
 I'm wary of accidents.
 I'd rather do something else.

-I moved to Lisbon in 2019 where public transport and affordable rideshare let me live a carfree life for nearly two years.
+I moved to Lisbon in 2019 where public transport and affordable rideshare let me live a car-free life for nearly two years.
 Two events broke that model:

 1. My wife, Rachel, began working at A-to-Be, part of the larger Brisa transportation company.
-We purchased a used car to shave hours off of her commute each week.
+We purchased a used car to save her hours each week during her commute.
 2. We moved to Sintra (well, we moved about 15 minutes east of Sintra to a tiny village).
 I live further from a city center than I ever have in my life.
-I love it.
-The car we share helps make that easier, but Rachel became increasingly annoyed with being the only chaufeur/driver in the family.
+I love it, but nothing is really walking distance.
+The car we share helps make that easier, but Rachel became increasingly annoyed with being the only chauffeur/driver in the family.

 Under increasing pressure, I finally committed to getting my license.
 However, obtaining a driver's license in Portugal was a bit harder than I expected.
 Rachel speaks Portuguese pretty well so she navigated this process first.
 I finally did it a few months ago and wrote down the steps I took.

-> **Proceed with caution.** I'm not a lawyer and I speak terrible Portuguese, despite the one hour I spend with a tutor each week.
-This worked for me.
+> **Proceed with caution.** I'm not a lawyer or an expert.
+These steps worked for me.
 It might work for you.
 I've talked to people who started this process months before me and are still waiting.

-> **Watch the clock.** In theory, if you wait too long to exchange a foreign driving license in Europe you will have to start over and apply for a new license directly from Portugal.
+> **Watch the clock.** In theory, if you wait too long to exchange a foreign driving license in Portugal you will have to start over and apply for a new license directly from Portugal.
 I've heard that this is six months after you obtain residency, and [other guides seem to confirm that](https://www.angloinfo.com/how-to/portugal/transport/driving-licences/non-eu-licence-exchange), but COVID appears to have extended that deadline.
-I was able to exhange mine about 16 months after becoming a resident.
+I was able to exchange mine about 16 months after becoming a resident.

 **🎯 I have a few goals for this project**

 * Be able to drive in Portugal, legally.
-* Avoid taking a driving course and test in Portugal, because I cannot drive a manual (I know, I know) and I would struggle with the Portuguese language aspect of the exam.
+* Avoid taking a driving course and test in Portugal, because I cannot drive a manual car (I know, I know) and I would struggle with the Portuguese language aspect of the exam.

 **🗺️ This walkthrough covers how to:**

 * Apostille a driving license in Texas.
 * Schedule an appointment to trade the license in Portugal.
 * Follow up.
+* Complete the forms and obtain a license.

 I'm writing this guide using a day counter to give you a sense for timeline.
 I'll also be collapsing the text I sent in emails so that the guide itself is shorter.
 You can expand each section to copy-and-paste.
 I'm also redacting personal information.

 ## Get your homework ready

 You will need a driving license from your home country or state.
 You will also need to have your driving record `apostilled`.

 I have wanted to write a longer post about the process to apostille documents for a long time, but in short: not every government in the world knows about every other government's paperwork.
 The Portuguese government does not know what a driving record from Travis County in Texas should look like.
 Instead, they agree to an international process which validates that the particular document is authentic.

 In my case, I requested my driving record from Travis County in Texas, where I lived.
-I received it online and printed it.
+I received the paperwork online and printed it.
 I then took my driving record to the Texas Secretary of State.
 You can walk into their office in Austin, present a document produced by a local municipality or the State itself, and they will apostille the document - certifying that it is the real deal.
+This consists of paperwork they staple to the front and a physical stamp.

 You will also need a fiscal number (a Portuguese tax identification number) and your residency permit ID number.